izmishi/ilo-kalama/README.md

-# ild kalama
+# ilo kalama

-A musical intrument designed around being playable on a smartphone.
+A musical instrument designed around being playable on a smartphone.

 I was inspired to make a musical instrument after watching [Wintergatan's modulin video](https://www.youtube.com/watch?v=QaW5K85UDR0).
 5 years after making an iOS app for my own personal use, I made a web version for anyone to try.

 The timbre was chosen to resemble that of a theremin.
-The name comes from the [toki pona](tokipona.org) for 'musical instrument'.
+The name comes from the [toki pona](https://www.tokipona.org) for 'musical instrument'.

 ---